Mastercard/flow/assert/assert-junit5/README.md

 Actual serial exhaustion and drained invocations, followed by the observed stream close, complete the prepared run.
 Early close or abandonment is diagnosed by its class-local lifecycle backstop; neither is converted into successful finalization.
-Reporting retains its current immediate behavior.
-Unclassified resource ownership, general resource scheduling, cancellation drainage and integrated final-only reporting remain separate unfinished delivery work.
+Reporting retains its current immediate behavior for the original serial caller.
+Resource declarations below add cooperating serial ownership; cancellation drainage, whole-chain/context ownership and integrated final-only reporting remain unfinished.

 Real Launcher regressions have exercised the serial caller on coherent JUnit 5.10/Platform 1.10 and JUnit 6.0.3 stacks with Java 17.
 These are tested points,